 Both legs of the cruise sailed roundtrip out of Tampa.
-So, for the combined 9 day itinerary, we had two different stops in Havana, plus stop in the ports of Key West and Cozumel.
+So, for the combined 9-day itinerary, we had two different stops in Havana, plus stops in the ports of Key West and Cozumel.
 Also, one of the Havana stops was an overnight stop which added additional variety to the itinerary.

 The original prices when we booked were very affordable compared to other Caribbean itineraries.
 And, we saved money booking ocean view rooms.
 Plus, on two occasions after we booked, our cruise specialist was able to help us take advantage of subsequent price reductions.
 So, overall, it was a great deal!

 2. The Actual Visa Requirements and Travel Restrictions Can Be Confusing.

 Americans need two important documents when sailing to Cuba.
 First, there’s the actual visa needed to enter the country.
 You can purchase those on board from the cruise line.
 It was $75 per person and charged to our shipboard accounts.

 In addition to a visa, Americans (or those subject to U.S jurisdiction), must also comply with government regulations that restrict travel to Cuba.
 You cannot travel as a general tourist.
 (So, no bopping off to the beach.)
 Rather, you must fall within one of 12 recognized categories.
 If you are traveling by cruise ship, you will complete a certification at embarkation that identifies which bucket your trip falls into.

 Also, we opted to purchase travel insurance, so we also had to complete a different version of the certification before we ever left home.
 Our travel insurance carrier required that we fax in copies a few months before we sailed.
 Interestingly, the version provided by the travel insurance company had much more descriptive detail as to the categories of authorized travel.